Click here to see the list of homes in Huntington

 Huntington is one of Indiana's finest historical towns.
 Nicknamed “Lime City” for its role during the mining days, Huntington is home to over 15,000 happy souls.
 The city is known for its proud history, which continues to influence local culture today.
 People often contribute more to their communities if they have something to be proud of, and Huntington with its storied past certainly does.
 From the canals to mining, the town has always played a catalyzing role for the economy of central Indiana.

-Huntington sits right on the Wabash River just east of I-69.
+Huntington sits right on the Wabash River just west of I-69.
 You can easily access a wide variety of leisure and business opportunities from town.
 Nearby settlements like Wabash and Bluffton offer plenty of opportunities for small town community gatherings.
 Meanwhile, the larger city of Fort Wayne lies just a short 15 minutes away.
 Fort Wayne offers plenty of amusements for those looking to take the night off as well as employment opportunities galore.

 If you're thinking of settling down in a small town that still offers plenty of opportunity for progress, consider making a move to Huntington.
 The town's friendly citizens are known for their naturally welcoming spirits, which rise up to greet newcomers young and old.
 To learn more about homes for sale in Huntington, simply speak to a Tucker realtor.
 Our realtors are highly knowledgeable, and they'll be happy to help you find the right home for you and your family.
 With their help you'll have no trouble selecting the home of your dreams.